wp-plugins/wp-miniaudioplayer/readme.txt

 * @ showVolumeLevel = a boolean to show or hide the volume control.
 * @ showTime = a boolean to show or hide the time counter.
 * @ showRew = a boolean to show or hide the rewind control.
+* @ autoPlay = (available only for the TinyMCE editor plugin) a boolean to set in play the player once the page is loaded.

 == Changelog ==